Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot

-Good agreement is also seen between predicted and observed SP absolute pressure values in both flights (Fig. \ref{fig:superpressure}), with approximately 2~kPa accumulated error over time as the driving pressure for moving gas is dependent on the precise altitude.
+Fig. \ref{fig:superpressure} plots predicted and observed SP absolute pressure values in both flights.
+We show the absolute pressure value of the gas within the SP balloon (absolute = gauge pressure $+$ atmospheric pressure) as the gauge pressure is less diagnostic as it is sensitive to the precise altitude.
+We notice good agreement between the observed and simulated values, with approximately 2~kPa accumulated error over time ($\sim$ 2.5 $\%$).
+This error accumulation is dominated by the venting actions - the gas flow due to venting action is ZP pressure dependent (and therefore altitude dependent), so as FLOATS underestimates in altitude early in both flights it then underpredicts the vent actions.
+The SP gauge pressure rise rate due to the pump is captured better by the model, as it is a positive displacement pump with low sensitivity to altitude error.

 We also note good agreement (Fig. \ref{fig:temperature}) between the simulated and observed gas and skin temperatures with the ZP gas temperature.
-The thermistor measurements at the top of the aerobot are the most consistent with FLOATS predictions.
-Typical thermal error between FLOATS predictions and temperature measurements is within $\pm 10^\circ$C, with better agreement during Flight 1 compared to Flight 2.
-The sudden temperature rise in FLOATS after activating the termination poppet is likely due to the poppet enthalpy flow not being included in Eq. \ref{eq:Hzp}, as free-flight thermal behavior was the priority, so the ZP heat gets unrealistically distributed on the decreasing amount of gas and raises temperature.
+The temperature sensor measurements at the top and bottom of the aerobot are the most consistent with FLOATS predictions, whereas internal and side temperatures are less consistent.
+Typical thermal error between FLOATS predictions and temperature measurements is within $\pm 7^\circ$C, with better agreement during Flight 2 compared to Flight 1, and the most error is in the T3 sensors that cycle in and out of shadow rather than average into a single FLOATS node.
+The sudden temperature rise in FLOATS after activating the termination poppet is likely physical, as the ZP gas remaining after termination will adiabatically compress during rapid descent, but is not captured by the slow internal temperature logger that only logs every 5 minutes.
+In contrast, skin temperature sensors are sampled at 20 sps and averaged over 10 seconds to produce a time series at 0.1 sps do capture the rise.
+Future flights will emphasize better thermal access, especially within the ZP balloon to capture the thermally-driven buoyancy dynamics.